Auxiliary type used to represent syntax categories. We mainly use auxiliary definitions with this type to attach doc strings to syntax categories.

 Instances For

 Builtin command code action.
-See command_code_action
+See command_code_action.

 Equations